Sleeper (Buffy the Vampire Slayer): Plot

 Spike leads Buffy into a dark basement and tries to show her what he remembers about killing the girls.
-The fake Spike is there as well, but Buffy cannot see him.
 While the real Spike tries to show Buffy where he buried the bodies, the fake Spike starts to sing "Early One Morning".
-This causes Spike to vamp out and attack Buffy, cutting her arm with a piece of broken glass.
-As the two battle the bodies of those Spike recently killed rise from the ground beneath them as newly turned vampires.
+This causes Spike to attack Buffy, cutting her arm with a piece of broken glass.
+As the two battle, the bodies of those Spike recently killed rise from the ground as newly turned vampires.
 Buffy struggles with the fledglings while the fake Spike tells the real Spike to drink her blood.
-As two vampires hold Buffy still, Spike leans down and tastes Buffy's blood from the cut on her arm.
-It reawakens all of his memories of killing and he falls to the ground, horrified.
+As two vampires hold Buffy still, Spike tastes Buffy's blood from the cut on her arm.
+It reawakens of his memories of killing, and he falls to the ground, horrified.

-After Buffy finishes off dusting the rest of the vampires, Spike tearfully offers to be staked.
-He is confused, scared and hurting because of the lives he has taken.
-When Spike begs an invisible someone to make him forget again since Spike did what he was told, Buffy realizes something is not right with Spike and something has been messing with his head.
-Buffy takes Spike back to her house and tells the gang how she needs to keep him close if she intends to get answers they need.
+Spike tearfully offers to be staked.
+When he begs an invisible someone to make him forget again since he did what he was told, Buffy realizes that something has been messing with his head.
+She takes Spike back to her house and tells the gang how she needs to keep him close to get answers.

-Meanwhile, in London, a man and woman are attacked by cloaked men and Giles receives some troubling information.
+Meanwhile, in London, a man and woman are attacked by cloaked men.
 Giles charges into a London house and finds the dead woman and the dazed man, Robson, who warns Giles that something has started and that they need to be gathered.
 As Giles listens, one of the robed figures appears behind him and swings an axe at his head as the episode ends.

+Reception

+In 2023, Rolling Stone, ranked this episode as #93 out of the 144 episodes in honor of 20th anniversary of the show ending.